-The J. Murrey Atkins Library at UNC Charlotte is committed to providing an accessible and inclusive experience for all library patrons.
-We offer a variety of support to all patrons to facilitate access to library services, collections, and spaces.
+The J. Murrey Atkins Library at UNC Charlotte is committed to providing an accessible and inclusive experience for all users of the library.
+We offer a variety of support to facilitate physical and virtual access to library services, collections, and spaces.
 Staff working at public service points will make every effort to accommodate accessibility requests.

 Please contact Tracie Krumbine, the Library’s Accessibility Committee Chair and Liaison to the Office of Disability Services at email@example.com or 704-687-1146 with any questions, comments, or concerns.

 UNC Charlotte has handicapped parking throughout campus for faculty, staff, students and visitors.
 Click below for Disabilities Parking and Access maps.